jaumeortola/languagetool-msword10-addin/README.md

 # languagetool-msword10-addin

-Microsoft Word add-in for [LanguageTool](www.languagetool.org).
+Microsoft Word add-in for [LanguageTool](https://www.languagetool.org).
 LanguageTool is an open source proof-reading program with support for more than 20 languages.

 The current implementation is in Catalan and has setup options specific to Catalan.

 ### Requirements
-* Download [Languagetool](https://www.languagetool.org) and run it in [server mode](http://wiki.languagetool.org/http-server) (default port: 8081).
+* Download [Languagetool](https://www.languagetool.org) (desktop version) and run it in [server mode](http://wiki.languagetool.org/http-server) (default port: 8081).
 Alternatively, you can use public APIs in languagetool.org or softcatala.org.
 * Download last release, unzip and install.

 ### Tested